Alliance-Software/vitasite-docs/docs/content.md

 Edit the content of the item.
 In this section you will work with the text and images that make up this item.

 ![Figure 2.](img/content_figure_2.png)

-_Figure 2_
+*Figure 2*

 The **Text** block uses a visual what-you-see-is-what-you-get (WYSIWYG) editor, which allows you to control the appearance of your content item without having to learn HTML.
-An image of the WYSIWYG editor is shown in Figure 2.
+An image of the WYSIWYG editor is shown in **Figure 2**.
 You can learn more about the editor in the [Using the WYSIWYG Editor](#using-the-wysiwyg-editor) section below.

 Once you have completed your text edits, use the **Save and Continue** button at the bottom of the wizard to continue.
 If you do not want to save your text edits, select the “cancel” link.